Changes to the Map Curation Program

 Q. When’s the earliest we could expect to see maps releasing under this NEW program?

-Since there’s already several maps in the pipeline for this year, we think the earliest would be end-of-year or sometime in 2026.
-If you were already creating a Workshop map, consider sharing it with players!
+Since there’s already several curated maps in the pipeline for this year, and some changes aren’t ready for the new program yet, we think the earliest would be end-of-year or sometime in 2026.
+If you were already creating a Workshop map, consider sharing it with players before then!

 Q. Can Workshop maps still be featured outside the curated program?